CarloNicolini/carlonicolini.github.io/sections/science/_posts/2016-03-11-Quantum-information-theory-and-complex-networks.md

 #### Laplace
 There's a deep connection in mathematics between a graph and the algebraic properties of special matrices associated with that graph.
 Many agrees that the best description of a network is not its adjacency matrix, but another quantity that is called combinatorial graph laplacian.
+We will see that eigenvalues are closely related to almost all major invariants of a graph, linking one extremal property to another.
+There is no question that eigenvalues play a central role in our fundamental understanding of graphs.

 Given any graph $$G=(V,E)$$, with adjacency matrix $$\mathbf{A}$$ and a diagonal matrix $$\mathbf{D}$$ containing the degree of vertices on the diagonal, the (combinatorial) Laplacian of a graph is defined as: